nemosupremo/gifdrawable-android/README.md

 3. `cd` into the `jni` directory and run `ndk-build`

 Once done, you should be set up to use the class with your project.

+## Loading GIFs
+Gifs can be loaded by 2 ways.

+1. Loading the gif from the file system using `com.droidtools.android.graphics.GifDrawable.gifFromFile(getResources(), "path/to/file.gif")`
+2. Loading the gif from the "asset" directory from inside your APK.
+To do this make sure you place the gif file in the "assets" directory (NOT /res/drawable) and use `com.droidtools.android.graphics.GifDrawable.gifFromAsset(getResources(), "path/to/asset.gif")`

+If you need to load a Gif from a URL, then download the gif to the local filesystem, then load it into `GifDrawable`.

+## Animating GIFs
+The frames of a GifDrawable can be changed with the `com.droidtools.android.graphics.GifDrawable.setLevel(int level)` function. <http://developer.android.com/reference/android/graphics/drawable/Drawable.html#setLevel(int)>.
+Each 'tick' is 1/100th of a second.
+(So if a Gif has a delay of 10ms, setLevel(0) and setLevel(1) will be 2 different frames.)

+The easiest way to animate a GIF is to simply pass `.setLevel((int)(System.currentTimeMillis()/10 % 10000))` to `GifDrawable` in some sort of `onDraw` loop or `Handler` message.

 ## Example
 See the `com.droidtools.example.MainActivity` for an example of using the project.